Inside a barn

 housing system selected.
 A market lamb weighing about 100 lbs

-produces 4 lbs of manure daily, the equivalent of about 0.06
+produces about 4 lbs of manure daily, the equivalent of about 0.06

 cubic feet per day.
 About 0.65 cubic foot per day of storage